Kealakekua Bay

 Isaac Hale Beach Park Boat Ramp after the 2018 Eruption

-There’s the remains of a concrete pier stretching into the bay.
+The remains of a concrete pier stretches into the bay.
 As one of the few accessible shorelines on the Southeast edge of the Big Island, this was a very busy boat ramp before the 2018 Kilauea Eruption buried it in sand.
 Isaac Hale Beach Park was one of the main spots to head out for a volcano or lava viewing boat tour.
+They have made several attempts to dredge the boat ramp to get it operational, but none have been successful yet.
 There are occasionally reports of vehicle break-ins, so be sure to keep your valuables locked in your hotel room safe or with you, rather than in the car.

 Boat Ramp Pier Before the 2018 Eruption